-The 88bikes Foundation endows bicycles to girls, especially girls rescued from human trafficking, throughout the world.
+The 88bikes Foundation endows bicycles to girls throughout the world, especially the heroic survivors of human trafficking.

 Nick Arauz is a designer and social media entrepreneur with a broad range of accomplishments.
-He grew up on a heavy dose of creativity and technology, alternating summers between art schools, construction jobs, robotics camps and technology jobs.
-His career accomplishments include creating high-end retail experiences, developing technology and youth brands, developing technology for mobile networks, and working on social action programs.
-Nick is the co-founder of Xipto, a mobile advertising company, and also consults on strategy and marketing for well-known brands through Agency by Others.
+He grew up on a heavy dose of creativity and technology, alternating summers between art schools, construction jobs, design and technology camps and of course riding his bike.
+His career accomplishments include creating high-end retail experiences, developing technology and youth brands, developing technology for mobile advertising, and working on social action programs.
+Nick consults on strategy and marketing for well-known brands through Agency by Others.
 Nick brought 88bikes to life online, and has been responsible for the social fund raising and micro-philanthropy strategy that has been an integral part of 88bike’s success.
-He lives in Boerum Hill, Brooklyn, with his twin boys.
+He lives in New York City with his twin boys.

 Dr. Jared Austin is a pediatric hospitalist and assistant professor at Oregon Health and Science University in Portland, Oregon.
 He completed medical school at the University of Utah, and a pediatric residency and chief residency at the University of Minnesota, where he also graduated from the pediatric global health track.
 He spent two years at the Mayo Clinic in Rochester, Minnesota, where he fulfilled dual roles as a pediatric hospitalist at Mayo Eugenia Litta Children's Hospital, and a clinician in the Pediatric Diagnostic and Referral Clinic.
 His academic interests include hospital medicine, medical education and global health.
 Jared plays a critical role in leading 88bikes ground operations for each project, working with the local leaders for logistics and accounting.
 He has also been the connector and the expert on local history and culture for all 88bikes destinations.